 I’ve got my nighttime self-care routine down to a science!
-When I turned 40, I decided I needed to take my entire self-care beauty routine up a notch.
+When I turned 40, I decided I needed to take my entire nighttime self-care routine up a notch.
+What does that mean?

 If you are new here, it won’t take you long to notice that I believe we all should make self-care a priority-especially when we hit our midlife years!